menstruation

 After a Quiet Month

 I’ve spent a lot of the past five weeks in bed or, more precisely, lying down in various places around the house.
-I was too sick with bronchitis to coil for the tick-borne infections, which meant I had a lot more time on my hands then I’m used to.
-I did my best to entertain myself watching episodes of Star Trek: Deep Space Nine and reading Conn Iggulden’s Conqueror series […]
+I was too sick with bronchitis to coil for the tick-borne infections, which meant I had a lot… Continue reading

 A Month in my Head